Camp Coaching Staff

 He is married to the former Jennifer Steele.
 The couple has two daughters - Scottlyn and Dylan and the family resides in Aiken.

-Trevor Welcher is in his fourth year as a volunteer assistant men’s basketball coach at USC Aiken.
+T.J.
+Knight is in his second year as USC Aiken assistant men’s basketball coach.